 Fiesta Lime Chicken doesn’t need much to make it an entire meal; just some rice and fruit will do the trick.
 Here are some of our favorite pairings:

-Fiesta Lime Chicken is fabulous in its simplicity or it is magical in its versatility.
-You can make SO many Mexican favorites with this chicken and avocado salsa.
-Here’s just a few:
+Fiesta Lime Chicken is fabulous in its simplicity, or it is magical in its versatility.
+You can make SO many Mexican favorites with this chicken-and-avocado salsa.
+Here are just a few:

 While this Fiesta Lime Chicken with Avocado Corn Salsa is fresh perfection, you can also use the chicken recipe to create AppleBee’s Fiesta Lime Chicken when you’re in the mood for some cheesy glory.

-- Top each chicken breast with a tablespoon or so of Cilantro Lime Ranch followed by a slice of cheese the last few minutes of cooking.
+•Top each chicken breast with a tablespoon or so of Cilantro Lime Ranch, followed by a slice of cheese, for the last few minutes of cooking.

-- Avocado Salsa: I recommend serving your Avocado Salsa right away and not assembling in advance because the avocados will gradually turn brown.
-If you need to store leftovers, then store in an airtight container with a piece of plastic wrap pressed directly on the surface of the salsa.
-This will help decrease the speed at which the avocados brown due to oxidation.
+Avocado Salsa: I recommend serving your Avocado Salsa right away rather than assembling it in advance, as the avocados will gradually turn brown.
+If you need to store leftovers, then store them in an airtight container with a piece of plastic wrap pressed directly on the surface of the salsa.
+This will help slow the rate at which avocados brown due to oxidation.
 When properly stored in the refrigerator, Avocado Salsa will last for 1 to 2 days.

 CAN I FREEZE FIESTA LIME CHICKEN?